chestercs/docker-ig2-matchmaking-server/README.md

 ## What is that?
 This is a **Docker wrapper** for an **IG2 Matchmaking server hub**.

-Imperium Galactica 2 is a strategy game from 1999.
+Imperium Galactica II is a strategy game from 1999.
 [[Wikipedia]](https://en.wikipedia.org/wiki/Imperium_Galactica_II:_Alliances)

 The old client just couldn't run in the new systems.